-Grade 11 & 12 Course Selection Guide 2022-2023 Mount Baker Secondary School
+Grade 11 & 12 Course Selection Guide 2024-2025 Mount Baker Secondary School

+Home of the WILD

-Mount Baker Secondary School Option 1:
+Mount Baker Secondary School

+Option 1:

 Mount Baker Secondary School is the home for approximately 1,000 Grade 10 - 12 students.
 It is the largest high school in the district.
 Mount Baker prides itself in offering a large variety if courses and having strong academic programs.
 It is a dual track school, offering English and French Immersion classes.
-It is fast-paced and there can be 2 classes (quarter system) or 4 classes (semester system) per day.
+It is fast paced with 4 classes (semester system) per day.
 Regular attendance is necessary to be successful at Mount Baker.